dovecot/documentation/source/developer_manual/design/dict_protocol.rst

 Currently, dovecot's client and server check that they support the same major version number.
 Minor version can be ignored.
 This document describes protocol major version 3, minor 2 which is supported in dovecot v2.3.17+.
-In earlier dovecot versions lower protocol versions are used e.g. v2.3.16 protocol major version is 2 and minor is 2.
+Dovecot v2.4/v3.0 changed the major version to 4, but it's otherwise compatible with the protocol version 3.2.

 Other dict commands and their line format is described as follows.